mstergianis/docs-tap/tap-gui/configurator/external-plugins.hbs.md

 ## Issuing your portal configuration file to your Tanzu Application Platform cluster for building

-If you're using verdaccio for your publishing you'll need to make sure your cluster can access your verdaccio server.
-This tutorial will not go in to how to do that.
+If you're using NPM for publishing you'll need to make sure your cluster can access npmjs.com.
+This tutorial will use verdaccio for publishing and will therefore generate a custom builder image that can be used.

 ### Creating a custom configurator image